New ABA ‘Lawyer as Citizen’ Initiative and Website Encourage Lawyers to Volunteer on Election Day

-CHICAGO, Aug.
-6, 2012 — The American Bar Association’s “Lawyer as Citizen” campaign encouraging lawyers to volunteer at the polls in the November election kicks off at the ABA Annual Meeting Aug.
-2-7 in Chicago.
-At the panel “Lawyer as Citizen: Assisting in the Administration of Elections,” the ABA rolled out a new site, www.ambar.org/vote, a resource for lawyers who want to become more involved in the electoral process.
+The American Bar Association Annual Meeting Aug.
+2-7 in Chicago marks the kickoff of a “Lawyer as Citizen” campaign to encourage lawyers to volunteer at the polls in the November election.
+At the panel “Lawyer as Citizen: Assisting in the Administration of Elections” on Friday, Aug.
+3, the ABA rolled out a new site, www.ambar.org/vote, that is a resource for lawyers who want to become more involved in the electoral process.

-Another motivation behind the initiative is the critical need for volunteers to work the polls.
-There is “a shortage of citizens willing to act as election officials on Election Day,” said Jack Young, chair of the Lawyer as Citizen Initiative and co-chair of the Advisory Commission to the ABA Standing Committee on Election Law.
+Another motivation behind the initiative: reports from election administrators that there is a critical need for volunteers to work the polls this fall.
+There is “a shortage of citizens willing to act as election officials on Election Day,” said Jack Young, chair of the Lawyer as Citizen Initiative and co-chair of the Advisory Commission to the Standing Committee on Election Law.
 “Lawyers can play a significant role in the voting process by serving as these officials. … The ABA’s ‘Lawyer as Citizen’ program seeks to fill the gap in the number of election officials and thereby work to improve our electoral system.”

-The ABA Vote site provides a “quick and easy means for lawyers to register and be qualified to serve [as poll workers] in compliance with the specific requirements of their local jurisdiction,” said Benjamin Griffith, chair of the Standing Committee on Election Law.
+The site provides a “quick and easy means for lawyers to register and be qualified to serve in this capacity in compliance with the specific requirements of their local jurisdiction,” said Benjamin Griffith, chair of the Standing Committee on Election Law.
 Griffith recently released the second edition of America Votes!
 A Guide to Modern Election Law and Voting Rights, which provides key information and perspective on election-law questions that the courts are now addressing or will soon be considering.

 “Let’s give real meaning to service and take an active role” in this election, Griffith said.